 This is the AWS CDK v2 Developer Guide.
-The older CDK v1 entered maintenance on June 1, 2022 and will now receive only critical bug fixes and security patches.
-New features will be developed for CDK v2 exclusively.
-Support for CDK v1 will end entirely on June 1, 2023.
+The older CDK v1 entered maintenance on June 1, 2022 and ended support on June 1, 2023.

-Creating an AWS Fargate service using the AWS CDK
+Example: Create an AWS Fargate service using the AWS CDK

 Amazon ECS is a highly scalable, fast, container management service that makes it easy to run, stop, and manage Docker containers on a cluster.
-You can host your cluster on a serverless infrastructure that's managed by Amazon ECS by launching your services or tasks using the Fargate launch type.
+You can host your cluster on serverless infrastructure that's managed by Amazon ECS by launching your services or tasks using the Fargate launch type.
 For more control, you can host your tasks on a cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances that you manage by using the Amazon EC2 launch type.

-This tutorial shows you how to launch some services using the Fargate launch type.
+In this example, we launch some services using the Fargate launch type.
 If you've used the AWS Management Console to create a Fargate service, you know that there are many steps to follow to accomplish that task.
 AWS has several tutorials and documentation topics that walk you through creating a Fargate service, including:

 -